Vibetionary*

 orange wall /ˈɔːr.ɪndʒ ˈwɑːl/ Noun, allusion: A very small appreciable aspect that is not usually appreciated.
 In reference to an essay, where I describe a time where I took peculiar interest in a college residence hall's orange walls.

-pulyavpleche /ˈpʊl.jəvˌplɛ.tʃɛ/ Noun: A pain in your body so unusual that you begin to worry paranoically if it's indicative of a terrible health problem or injury, like a bullet in your shoulder that you brushed off long ago but is slowly infecting your body.
+pulyavpleche /ˈpʊl.jəvˌplɛ.tʃɛ/ Noun: A peculiar pain or sensation that is typically of low intensity, but makes you worry paranoically that it could actually be indicative of a far worse problem, like a bullet in your shoulder that you brushed off long ago but is slowly infecting your body.
 From Russian for “bullet in the shoulder.”

 raupoena /raʊˈpiː.nə/ Noun: A gross, learned insensitivity, as if you had dealt with some feeling for so long that otherwise-threatening doses of it don't phase you.
 From the combination of the Latin raubo (plunder) and poena (pain).